-The Bank outsources some of its support services under service level agreements to departments of NIP, an affiliated company.
-The Bank employs its own staff for certain administrative activities.
+The Bank outsources all of its support services under service level agreements to departments of NIP, an affiliated company.

 The Bank is committed to the principle of equal employment opportunity for all employees and to providing employees with a work environment free of discrimination and harassment regardless of age, disability, race, gender identity, religion or belief, marriage and civil partnership, pregnancy and maternity, sex and sexual orientation.
 Our recruitment, development and promotion procedures are based on the requirements of a particular position.